Body Like a Back Road: Commercial performance

 In the US, the song reached number one on the Billboard Hot Country Songs chart and remained there for 34 consecutive weeks until it was knocked off by "What Ifs" performed by Kane Brown and Lauren Alaina, breaking the record set by "Cruise" by Florida Georgia Line for the most weeks atop the chart (24 weeks).
 The record was later broken by Bebe Rexha and Florida Georgia Line's collaboration "Meant to Be" which stayed atop the chart for 50 consecutive weeks.
 It is Hunt's longest chart-topping single, overtaking "Take Your Time", which stayed on top of the Hot Country Songs chart for 11 weeks.

 "Body Like a Back Road" also reached number one on the Country Airplay chart and stayed at that spot for three consecutive weeks.
 On the week after Hunt's performance at the ACM Awards, the song sold 70,000 copies and jumped up six places from number 12 to number six on the US Billboard Hot 100, becoming Hunt's highest-charting single, and his first top 10 single overall, on that chart.
 With this peak, the song became the highest-charting country song on the US Billboard Hot 100 since "Cruise" by Florida Georgia Line, which reached number four in 2013.
 The song also crossed over to pop radio.

 The song was certified Diamond on July 28, 2023.
 It was the third best-selling song in the US in 2017, and the best-selling country song, with 1,818,000 copies (3,723,000 units including streams) sold in the year.
 It has sold 1,951,000 copies in the United States as of June 2018.

 Critical reception

-The song has received generally negative reviews.
+Despite huge commercial success, "Body Like a Back Road" was met with overwhelmingly mixed-to-negative reviews.
 It has been in the midst of controversy and being called out by some reporters and neo-traditional country artists for lack of similarity to country music's "roots".
 Many also took issue with the comparison between a woman's body and a back road.
 Multiple critics have cited "Body Like a Back Road" as one of the worst songs of 2017.